comp-physics/HyQMOM-35/USERGUIDE.md

 ### Step 1: Install Package Dependencies

 This is a **one-time setup**.
-In the terminal, from the `HyQMOM.jl` directory, run:
+In the terminal, from the repository root directory, run:

 ```bash
 julia --project=. -e 'using Pkg; Pkg.instantiate()'